Women in the Vietnam War: Literature

+In 2024, Kristin Hannah's novel The Women was published, telling the story of a fictional American nurse in the Vietnam War.

+Film

 A number of films about the war have featured women as main characters, although less than feature men.
 The 1975 Vietnamese film Girl from Hanoi was filmed during the war, after a bombing raid on Hanoi, and features a young girl who lost her family in raid looking for her soldier father.
-The 1984 Vietnamese film When the Tenth Month Comes, named “one of the greatest Asian films of all times” by CNN, centers around the misery of a young woman whose husband has died in the war.
+The 1984 Vietnamese film When the Tenth Month Comes, named "one of the greatest Asian films of all times" by CNN, centers around the misery of a young woman whose husband has died in the war.
 The 1989 musical Miss Saigon is Broadway's thirteenth longest-running show.

 After making the 2017 documentary series The Vietnam War, directors Ken Burns and Lynn Novick stated that "one of the revelations of the project was how much women were on the [North Vietnamese] front lines...
-These women were so proud of their service and so tough," and remarked that when retired American general Merrill McPeak had previewed the documentary, he "had no idea that he had been bombing some of the women that were repairing the trail."
+These women were so proud of their service and so tough," and remarked that when retired American general Merrill McPeak had previewed the documentary, he "had no idea that he had been bombing some of the women that were repairing the trail".